derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 Each property-value pair consists of a property name, which uses the same rules for class naming suggested above, followed by a `:` and the actual value within `'` and `'`.
 With this class and its valid property-value pairs defined, any element that has a `class` of `black-background` will get the styles applied.
 Pretty cool.

 Since browsers typically default the color of text to black, our applied `black-background` class makes our text blend with the black background.
-We want to see the text too so we can fix this by updating our class definition to use another common property-value pair named `color`.
+We want to see the text too so we can fix this by updating our class definition to use another common property named `color`.
 Again, we won't go over all the valid properties that are possible as you, like other coders, can reference resources.
 The takeaway is the relationship of property-value pairs within class definitions.
 Here is our updated class definition:

 ```
 .black-background {